kuldeepiitg/URL-Shortener/README.md

-# Web-Crawler
+# URL Shortener
-Naive implementation of tiny web crawler.
-It is made to collect urls.
+Implementation of a url shortener.
+Also includes a tiny web crawler which collects urls.